 *Something for Everyone

 *Too Much to List

 *Collectibles (please tell me what kind)

 *Everything Must Go…this one kills me.
-I see people say this, I go, and the prices are ridiculous, so price your items cheap & they WILL go!
+I see this, I go, and the prices are ridiculously high.
+Price your items cheap & they WILL go!

 *And above all, don’t say “No Early Birds.”You will have them regardless.

 Those with lots of pictures and bins full of stuff.
 The more pictures, the better. **Take the time to take decent photos that aren’t blurry or dark.